DigitalGrainSize/SediNet/README.md

 #### Train your own SediNet for categorical prediction

-Put together a config file in the config folder and populate it with the following fields:
+Put together a config file in the config folder and populate it like this example:

-* base:
-* N:
-* csvfile:
-* var:
-* numclass:
-* res_folder:

-Example:

 ```
 {